EHS trio qualifies for National Greco-Roman tourney

 The trio will be part of Team Oklahoma.

-The Plainsmen, as a team, will be going to work out Tuesday and Thursdays, at either Edmond North High School or the Oklahoma Wrestling Academy in Edmond.
+The Plainsmen, as a team, will be going to work out on Tuesdays and Thursdays, at either Edmond North High School or the Oklahoma Wrestling Academy in Edmond.

 Commented